zumiez/bimbly/README.md

 Most of the methods in the library are generated at run-time, but they are based off of the underlying API documentation.
 To use the library in its current form, you load the library either in a script or using irb with the line:

 ```
-require "./lib/narc_storage.rb"
+require "./lib/bimbly.rb"
 ```

 (Gem version will be done when I've got a valid version of the code)

-You can either put the connection information in the /lib/client_data.yml file which will be loaded at start up, or you can input the information yourself either by:
+You can either put the connection information in a Yaml file which will be loaded at start up using the :file option, or you can input the information yourself either by:

 ```
-narc = NarcStorage.new( array:    'array_name',
+array = Bimbly.new( array:    'array_name',
                     cert:     'cert_name',
                     port:     'port',	   #default - 5392
                     user:     'username',
                     password: 'password' )
 ```

 OR

 ```
-narc.new_connection( array:    'array_name',
+array.new_connection( array:    'array_name',
                       cert:     'cert_name',
                       port:     'port',	   #default - 5392
                       user:     'username',
                       password: 'password' )
 ```

 the `new_connection` method can be used at any time to switch between devices as well